FMMT666/launchpad.py/README.md

   - LedCtrlChar()
   - LedCtrlXY()
   - LedCtrlXYByRGB()
+  - Reset() [will work on Mk1 only]

-So with Windows 10, you're limited to:
+So with Windows 10, for now, you're limited to:

   - LedCtrlRawByCode()
   - LedCtrlXYByCode()